 The verdict:

 In the Webflow vs Squarespace matchup for security and support, Squarespace takes the win thanks to its stronger built-in protections and responsive, 24/7 human support.
-It offers a smoother, more reassuring experience for users who want reliable assistance and platform-managed security.
+It offers a more seamless and worry-free experience for users.

 If you choose Webflow, your site will be protected by Critical Security Controls and ISO 27001 standards, ensuring enterprise-grade security.
 Webflow also enforces two-factor authentication (2FA), which adds an extra layer of protection to prevent unauthorized access to your account.